dgasmith/opt_einsum/docs/source/backends.rst

-This 'duck-typing' support just requires specifying the correct ``backend`` argument for the type of arrays supplied when calling :func:`~opt_einsum.contract`.
-For example, if you had a library installed called ``'foo'`` which provided an :class:`~numpy.ndarray` like object with a ``.shape`` attribute as well as ``foo.tensordot`` and ``foo.transpose`` then you could contract then with something like:
+This 'duck-typing' support just requires specifying the correct ``backend`` argument for the type of arrays supplied when calling :func:`~opt_einsum.contract` or letting it be automatically discovered based on the first array (the default).
+For example, if you had a library installed called ``'foo'`` which provided an :class:`~numpy.ndarray` like object with a ``.shape`` attribute as well as ``foo.tensordot`` and ``foo.transpose`` then you could contract them with something like:

 .. code-block:: python